openturns/openturns/python/doc/developer_guide/architecture.rst

 The versions given here are only meant as indications of minimum version and newer ones may be used.

 Compilation infrastructure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The historic autotools compilation infrastructure was replaced by CMake.
+The compilation infrastructure uses CMake, it covers:
-CMake is a lot faster, and the resulting infrastructure is easier to
-maintain.
-It covers:

 -  The detection and configuration aspects of the platform;